Skip to content

 6. Ruddy Quail-dove

-The ruddy quail-dove is a type of bird that belongs to the dove and pigeon family Columbidae.
+The ruddy quail-dove is a bird that belongs to the dove and pigeon family Columbidae.
 This species is found in the West Indies, Central America, and tropical South America, but it has also been spotted as a vagrant in Florida and southern Texas.

 The ruddy quail-dove is a ground-dwelling species that feeds on insects, seeds, and fruits.
 It is usually found in pairs or small groups and is known for its loud and melodious song.